Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 8 2020

 - New UI Theme - Empire
-- NPC - Oppsed Melee roll wrong name (character_ / not npc_)
+- Fixed NPC - Opposed Melee roll used wrong char names on Page 1 & 2
-- Ranged Weapon Adv not added to target
+- Fixed advandage not added to Character Ranged Weapon roll target

-- Removed an extra curly bracket (This should fix the problem behind issue Roll20#6152) - by drockod01
+- Removed an extra curly bracket.
+This should fix the problem behind issue Roll20#6152, with wrong number displayed in Cool rolls - by drockod01

 Feb 24 2020